 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-If we're talking about private homes that have been abandoned by owners, if they're usable, I'm sure that they would be occupied, but why was it left?
+If we're talking about private homes that have been abandoned by owners, if they're usable, I'm sure that they would be occupied, but the question is: why was it left?
 What would it cost to improve it?
 Who owns it?
-What is the amount owed on the house?
+Is there an amount owed on the house?
 There are many issues related to improving those kids of units.

-I really cannot pledge to work in areas we just don't want something that is just going to fall apart and be expensive to maintain.
-We do not have desire to work towards that in the future, as that is not part of our mandate, nonetheless, if there are Inuit out there who own their own homes no longer wishing to maintain their homes and who wish to either sell or give the house to NHC or through private sales.
+I really cannot pledge to work in areas where they may just fall apart and become expensive to maintain.
+We do not have desire to work towards that in the future, as that is not part of our mandate.
+However, there are Inuit out there who own their own homes who no longer wish to maintain them and would like to either sell or give their house to the NHC or list them through private sales.

-We usually hear from those owners who are in that situation, and we welcome them on how we can work together to lessen their desire to abandon their unit while it is still possible to renovate the unit, as there are funds specific to that area.
+We do hear from homeowners who are in that situation, and we invite them to work with us on how we can lessen their desire to abandon their unit while it is still possible to renovate the unit.
+There are funds specific to that area.
 Thank you, Mr. Speaker.